Syrian Kurds begin withdrawal, accuse Turkey of violating truce | DW | 24.10.2019

 Syrian Kurdish forces and Turkey have accused each other of violating a truce.
-The Kurdish-led SDF is reportedly pulling away from parts of the border as part of a Turkey-Russia deal.
+The Kurdish-led SDF is reportedly pulling away from sections of the border as part of a Turkey-Russia deal.

 The Kurdish-led Syrian Democratic Forces (SDF) on Thursday accused Turkey and its rebel proxies of violating a ceasefire that halted a two-week offensive.